Three interrelated elements are important to consider when clarifying what should be assessed

 UCD Level Descriptors

 These taxonomies help you plan the progression of learning for your students as you clarify what you are assessing at each level.
+There are different taxonomies relevant to different disciplines and professions for more information go to the Guide to Taxonomies of Learning Outcomes

 The solo taxonomy is specifically designed for learning outcomes based curricula.